Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 One thing you can do to help yourself is to set manageable goals - be realistic and don't push yourself too far.
 > 设定易控制的目标是你可以做的帮助自己的一件事，现实一点，不要太逼自己。

+Speaking about the current situation of traditional theaters in China, from my observation, they seem to lack resonance among the younger generation.

+***Rather than saying that*** young people don't enjoy traditional performances, ***it's more accurate to say that*** many of them don't know how to ***appreciate*** these traditional arts and understand the enjoyment they offer.

+It's noticeable that the government is trying to elevate the status of traditional arts, likely as an effort to preserve cultural heritage.

+However, I believe ***more needs to be done*** in terms of promoting and popularizing these traditional forms of entertainment.

+I believe developers can create a senior mode for their applications, offering features like enlarged fonts, placing ***commonly used*** functions on the homepage, and providing a ***dedicated*** customer service channel for seniors.